leeashlee/leeashlee.github.io/content/post/design-apps/index.md

 **FOSS?:** No.

 That's a rather...
 Creative program here.
-But since <abbr title="Clip Studio Paint">CSP</abbr> has vector layer features, it's really nice to make a more creative and complex logo.
+But since Clip Studio Paint has vector layer features, it's really nice to make a more creative and complex logo.

 For text I less recommend it, due to lack of tracking, kerning and leading features.
 Just use Illustrator.
 Perhaps In-Design if you write a book.